 With more homes being sold and fewer on the market, a strong seller’s market is emerging.
-Today, Dallas buyers are faced with rising home prices (up 13.6% just in the last year!), low inventory, and strong competition.
+Today, buyers looking for houses for sale in Dallas are faced with rising home prices (up 13.6% just in the last year!), low inventory, and strong competition.

 “We’re dealing with record low levels of inventory,” says top Dallas real estate agent Troy Olson, who works with 76% more single-family homes than the average area agent.

 According to Olson, even before the coronavirus hit, the conditions of a seller’s market were already in motion in the major metropolitan area.

 “Things were humming,” he shares.
 “We had launched a really good January and February, and then the brakes got put on it.”